Best Latte Art Pitcher: Barista Guide on Milk Frothing Jugs

 Which jug spout is better?
 Round or Pointed?

 At the end of the day, it comes down to personal preference.
 But if you are just starting out with latte art, I recommend you get a round spout milk jug as they make better tulips and rosettes.
 You will only start making more complex designs once you have experience, and then you can consider buying a sharp pointed jug to experiment.
+Make sure to also view our coffee art course for more tips.

 Size and Volume of Milk Pitcher